 - Show you my Sar K2P 9mm pistol in some detail and what makes it a really great buy.

-The company started in 1880, when Turkey was still part of the Ottoman Empire.
-They built shotguns in a small facility.
-The company grew and, under the leadership of its current fifth-generation owners, eventually has become the largest small-arms manufacturer in Turkey.
+The company grew and, under the leadership of its current fifth-generation owners, eventually became the largest small-arms manufacturer in Turkey.
 They supply pistols and other small arms to the Turkish National Police and the Turkish Military.
 This is no little thing, as the Turkish army is NATO’s second-largest.
 Not only do they produce arms for internal use, they export their wares to 78 other countries.

 Is this the first pistol I’ve owned that was made in that part of the world?
 Nope.
-Look at the circled areas on the somewhat-blurry (sorry) map:
+Look at the circled areas on the map:

 Enter the Czechoslovakian-Made CZ 75

 Many companies have used the CZ 75 design, with Sarsilmaz numbered among them, including Italian manufacturer Tanfoglio.
 Tanfoglio made CZ-style pistols and brought them to the USA when CZ had some import-business-related problems and could not directly ship their guns here.

 At last count, I saw 20 different companies making CZ 75 clones in 13 different countries.
 What makes the CZ 75 and similar guns so popular include the grip design, the high capacity magazines, the DA/SA trigger action, and a few other things.

 So, maybe the eastern European guns deserve a second look.
 Those of you who already own one or more understand that.
 This is my third CZ-75-style pistol I’ve owned.
 They do fill a need and tend to last a long time, in my experience.